bas-1994/2D3D/README.md

 2D3D registration

 IMPORTANT --> people following the course R reproducibility that are checking my code.
 Only review the parts #Packages #Data exploration and #multivariate analysis!!!!
+Multivariate analysis is NOT finished, still working on it.
+Have to do all these assumptions.
+If you have experience with this.
+You could be of great help to me.
+Currently fighting this statistical war all alone.
 The other parts I might delete in the future or recode.
-It is work in progress so nothing is definitive yet
+It is work in progress so nothing is definitive yet.

 # Open and/or update the project correctly in Github
 hoe het project updaten in die console: